mihirp161/mihirp161.github.io/README.md

 Project Description
 -----------------
-A portfolio containing some of my blogs where I talk about a project and everything about it.
+A portfolio containing some of my blogs where I talk about any of my project and everything about it.

 Status
 --------